 These days, everyone expects sites to be super fast.
 For instance, Google’s LightHouse audit tool recommends that a page should load within 1.2 seconds.

-Yes, 1.2 seconds sound steep, but what if your competitors heed that advice?
+Yes, 1.2 seconds sounds steep, but what if your competitors heed that advice?
 They are likely to get better SEO ranks, and customer visits. (more…)

 In web hosting business, server uptime and speed are the crucial aspects that determine the success of a provider.
 Signing up for a server administration service usually happens simultaneous to starting a hosting business.